 The Ultimate Guide to Understand Mobile First Indexing

 Before we begin, we must know the term ‘indexing’ itself.
 To generalize indexing means accumulating data and transforming it into special groups or lists in an organized way.
 Search Engines analyze text, images and videos from the zillions of websites online, and store this data to let you find information, by using keywords and phrases.
-This database is huge and therefore an index is required to facilitate easy and quick retrieval of the stored information.
+This database is huge and therefore an index is required to facilitate easy and quick retrieval of the stored information, helping search engines efficiently google index large volumes of data.
+Learn more in our web development introduction comprehensive guide about how search engines work

 Over the vast number of websites, Google performs indexing to catalogue fresh, valuable and information worthy websites that google would help users to find what they are looking for.
-Google crawler dynamically discovers and locates the best websites on the internet, and keeps the information organized and ready to be returned when a user performs a Google search for a specific keyword or phrase.
+Google crawler dynamically discovers and locates the best websites on the internet, and keeps the information organized and ready to be returned when a user performs a Google search for a specific keyword or phrase, enabling smooth web indexing and faster retrieval.

 The term mobile first indexing emerges from within this dynamic process.
 Due to the growing number of mobile users, in 2016 Google algorithm was shifted to prioritize mobile versions of the indexed websites over Desktop or other formats.
-Later on it became the trend to follow a Mobile First Approach for web development, to be able to rank higher in Search Engine Result Pages (SERPs).
+Later on it became the trend to follow a Mobile First Approach for web development, to be able to rank higher in Search Engine Result Pages (SERPs), especially when search engines index website content based on mobile performance.

 Now that Google predominantly uses the mobile version of a website to crawl, index and rank it on search results, it has become evident to follow the same approach for web development.
 Mobile phones contribute to above 60% of the global web traffic.
-Google focuses on providing real world user behavior, and mobile-first indexing ensures search results align with how people browse the internet nowadays.
+Google focuses on providing real world user behavior, and mobile-first indexing ensures search results align with how people browse the internet nowadays while improving how bots google crawl mobile pages.

 Why Mobile-First Indexing Matters?